 Campus 2030 is building on the results and expertise generated from many different projects by the project partners, including feasibility studies on electrified roads, development of control towers for geofencing, autonomous driving, digital twin development, pavement-sensor integration experiments, exploring the use of drones for road maintenance observations, augmented realities for enhanced user engagement, etc.

-Together with its industry and KTH partners, Campus2030 provides an environment that serves as an important nursery for students, authorities, researchers and industry stakeholders to systemically optimize smart transportation ideas, making use of the full cross-disciplinary range of expertise available.
+Together with its partners, Campus 2030 provides an environment that serves as an important nursery for students, researchers, industry stakeholders and authorities to test out and systemically optimize smart transportation ideas, making use of the full cross-disciplinary range of expertise available.

 With the creation of Campus2030, we hope to create a structured approach to help manage a systemic change towards the new realities of a sustainable transportation infrastructure sector, including a wide variety of challenges and opportunities coming from digitization.

 The Mechatronics division contributes with experiences in systems engineering and cyber-physical systems.
 In particular, the Mechatronics division is responsible for the Digital Twin development within Campus2030, building upon and extending our AD-EYE platform ( www.adeye.se/ ).
 The Campus2030 connects well to several other efforts led by the Mechatronics division including the TECoSA research center on Trustworthy edge computing systems and applications ( www.tecosa.center.kth.se ), as well as the ICES competence network ( www.ices.kth.se ).